jts272/pp3-lidl-bake-mate/README.md

 ![ACD]

-This handheld device is fundamental to store operation through a range of data- driven processes.
+This handheld device is fundamental to store operation through a range of data-driven processes.
 Input consists of:

 - Numerical keypad
 - Enter key (red)